sumaiya-akter-runa/coffee_shop/README.md

 - Admin registration
 - Admin dashboard with booking management
 - Admin can view all bookings
-- user can book coffee
+- User can book coffee
-- user make payment
+- User make payment

 ## How to Run the App